Eliminating the Hidden Cost of Zone Management in ZNS SSDs: Introduction

-\Paragraph{Contributions} Our main contributions are as follows. \begin{itemize}[leftmargin=10pt] \item We identify fixed physical zones and dummy writes at zone \texttt{FINISH}/\texttt{RESET} as the core reason of device-level write amplification, increased wear, and unpredictable performance. \item We define a spectrum of mapping strategies where the SSD is a set of storage elements with different granularity. \item We propose \approach{}, a flexible zone allocation strategy that allocates storage elements to the zone on-the-fly and issues dummy writes only to the partially written storage elements. \item We implement \approach{} in the state-of-the-art ZNS SSD emulator ConfZNS++ and benchmark it, varying the zone management granularity from block-level to entire zone-level. \item We evaluate \approach{} using synthetic and real-world workloads, including RocksDB with ZenFS, and demonstrate how \approach{} reduces DLWA by 95.50\% at 90\% \texttt{FINISH} threshold, while keeping SA of 0.42 and providing 3.7$\times$ faster workload execution. \end{itemize}
+\Paragraph{Contributions} Our main contributions are as follows. \begin{itemize}[leftmargin=10pt] \item We identify the causes of increased device-level write amplification, increased wear, and unpredictable performance as suboptimal combinations of zone allocation granularity, zone geometry, write order, and zone mapping and management strategy. \item We define a spectrum of mapping strategies where the SSD uses a set of allocation units with different granularity. \item We propose \approach{}, a flexible zone allocation strategy that allocates allocation units to the zone on the fly and issues dummy writes only to the partially written allocation units. \item We implement \approach{} in the state-of-the-art ZNS SSD emulator ConfZNS++~\cite{Doekemeijer2024ExploringIOM} and benchmark it by varying the zone geometry and management granularity from block to zone level. \item We evaluate \approach{} using synthetic and real-world workloads, including RocksDB with ZenFS, and demonstrate how \approach{} reduces DLWA by 95.50\% at 90\% \texttt{FINISH} threshold, while keeping SA of 0.42 and providing 3.7$\times$ faster workload execution, thereby simplifying host-side lifetime management for data systems. \item We systematically explore the ZNS design space and provide practical guidelines to help applications and data systems make informed decisions when selecting ZNS SSDs, as well as choosing appropriate configurations in future configurable ZNS devices. \end{itemize}